pipelinelabo/datalaiq-wiki/configuration/accelerators.md

 	Tags=foo*
 ```

 Notice that the two accelerator definitions have both a `foobar*` and a `foo*` tag matching pattern, this means that if we established the tag `foobarbaz` it could match both specifications (two `soft` matches).
-Gravwell will send a notification indicating that the tag matches overlap.
+DatalaiQ will send a notification indicating that the tag matches overlap.

 Now lets look at a specification where there is an allowed overlap: